Foot and Ankle Sports Injuries

 Taking proper care of a sports injury both in terms of recovery and reconditioning are both essential to reducing risks of further problems and complications in the future.
-Our experts here at Foot & Ankle Centers of Illinois can help athletes of all stripes and levels receive the best treatment for their needs.
+Our experts here at Advanced Foot & Ankle Centers of Illinois can help athletes of all stripes and levels receive the best treatment for their needs.

 Types of Sports Injuries

 Sport injuries can be separated into two categories.
 Traumatic injuries vs. overuse injuries.